-API BOE or boe the measure of the density or gravity of liquid petroleum products as compared to water barrel of oil equivalent, using the conversion factor of six Mcf of natural gas being equivalent to one bbl of oil.
+API the measure of the density or gravity of liquid petroleum products as compared to water barrel of oil equivalent, using the conversion factor of six Mcf of natural gas being equivalent to one bbl of oil.
 BOEs may be misleading, particularly if used in isolation.
-A BOE conversion ratio of 6 Mcf: 1 bbl is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead. boe/d barrels of oil equivalent per day MEH Magellan East Houston Mboe thousand barrels of oil equivalent MSW Mixed Sweet Blend MMboe million barrels of oil equivalent WTI West Texas Intermediate NYMEX the New York Mercantile Exchange WCS Western Canadian Select AECO the natural gas storage facility located at Suffield, Alberta \$ Million \$000s millions of dollars thousands of dollars
+A BOE conversion ratio of 6 Mcf: 1 BOE or boe bbl is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead. boe/d barrels of oil equivalent per day MEH Magellan East Houston Mboe thousand barrels of oil equivalent MSW Mixed Sweet Blend MMboe WTI million barrels of oil equivalent West Texas Intermediate NYMEX the New York Mercantile Exchange WCS Western Canadian Select the natural gas storage facility located at \$ Million millions of dollars AECO Suffield, Alberta \$000s thousands of dollars